Tarandeep-s1ngh/Blaze-UI-Component-Library/README.md

 ### **What I learned**

-I have never wrote so much of CSS in my life before.
+I have never written so much of CSS in my life before.
 Making this Component Library helped me get comfortable with CSS.
 I feel like I have grown so much throughout this journey that now I can literally make a mind map for any design I see online!

 **My Takeaways:**
 1. Don’t take CSS as hit-&-trial, rather take it up logically.
 Understand why something is not working and other thing is. 🎯